-Enter the SEP-IRA, or the Simplified Employee Pension – Individual Retirement Account.
+Introducing the SEP-IRA, or the Simplified Employee Pension – Individual Retirement Account.
 The SEP-IRA is an employer-sponsored retirement account aimed at providing small employers and self-employed individuals a way to save for retirement.
 The SEP-IRA comes with a variety of eligibility rules and contribution limits, so it’s smart to learn where you stand when it comes to your ability to participate.

 Generally speaking, SEP-IRA eligibility rules allow you to participate if you:

 One thing to note: an employer can use less restrictive rules, but not more restrictive rules.
-So, make sure to double check with your employer.
+So, make sure to double-check with your employer.

 Assuming you meet the eligibility requirements, your employer has created a SEP-IRA plan, and your employer is prepared to make contributions, it’s time to start thinking about contribution limits.

-A major takeaway here is that employers have a high contribution limit when it comes to depositing funds to their employees’ accounts.
-On the other hand, employees are limited to the same $6,000 limit imposed on all IRA contributions.
+A major takeaway here is that employers have a high contribution limit when it comes to depositing funds into their employees’ accounts.
+On the other hand, employees are limited to the same $6,500 limit imposed on all IRA contributions.

 For example, if a small business owner wants to contribute 20% of his income to a SEP-IRA, employees will get the same 20% contributed to their own respective accounts.
-This is a unique feature of SEP-IRAs, and may result in a large percentage of compensation coming in the form of retirement contributions.
+This is a unique feature of SEP-IRAs and may result in a large percentage of compensation coming in the form of retirement contributions.

 The simple answer is: Yes, SEP IRA contributions are tax-deductible.
 However, the specifics of SEP-IRA tax deductions depend on whether you are an employer or an employee.

-For an employer (e.g. a self-employed business owner), the maximum deduction an employer can take for any given year is the lesser of their contributions or 25% of total compensation So, for example, if an employer earned $100,000 in net income for the year, they would be able to contribute a maximum of $25,000 to their SEP-IRA and take a tax deduction for the same amount.
+For an employer (e.g. a self-employed business owner), the maximum deduction an employer can take for any given year is the lesser of their contributions or 25% of total compensation.
+So, for example, if an employer earned $100,000 in net income for the year, they would be able to contribute a maximum of $25,000 to their SEP-IRA and take a tax deduction for the same amount.